A Study in Magic: The Application

 "Yes, but never mind that.
 When are you returning to London?" asked Lestrade.

 "Why should I?"
 Sherlock sneered.
 "You already know who the murderer is—not that you can arrest him!—and for magical cases, there's no difference between me working here or there."

 "I didn't think you'd prefer Yorkshire over London."

 "I don't," said Sherlock between gritted teeth.
 "I hate it here.
 But Benedict still can't sleep when there are cars roaming about and John demanded training time—"

 "Didn't think you'd bow to domestic concerns, either," said Lestrade, his grin evident from his voice.

 "Shut up!"
 Sherlock snapped.

 Then he paused for a second.
 The monitors now showed John rapidly gaining on Sirius.
-Soon John had him face down on the ground with his wand arm twisted behind his back.
+Soon, John had him face down on the ground with his wand arm twisted behind his back.
 John's next move was a lightning fast swipe to the left.
 A silvery cloak appeared out of nowhere and underneath the folds emerged a skinny, white-haired, bespectacled boy who had the pinched, slightly unhealthy look of someone who has grown a lot in a short space of time.
-The boy—known as Harry Watson to the locals, but Harry Potter to others—put his hands up in surrender when John aimed the faux-AK-47 at him.
+The boy—known as Harry Watson to the locals, but Harry Potter to others—put his hands up in surrender when John aimed an AK-47 at him.

 "John is done with basic training," said Sherlock, a satisfied smirk on his face.
 "We can now move on to urban guerrilla warfare."